 Instructions

 - Stir in the chicken, and cook for about 3 minutes, as the chicken starts to turn white on the outside.
 Add the mushrooms, and stir to combine.
+Cook for a few minutes, and the mushrooms will begin to “sweat” (give off a bit of liquid)

 - Add the cooking wine, stirring to combine.
-Bring to simmer, then stir in the rice making sure the rice gets well coated with the wine, chicken and mushrooms.
+Bring to simmer, then stir in the rice, making sure the rice gets well coated with the wine, chicken and mushrooms.
 Add the thyme, rosemary and garlic powder.
 Add salt and pepper to taste.

-- When the wine has been mostly absorbed, add a ladle or two of broth to the rice.
+- Start adding broth: When the wine has been mostly absorbed, which happens a minute or two after stirring it together with the rice, add a ladle or two of broth to the rice.
 Stir the risotto mixture and cook until the broth is absorbed.
-Add another ladle of broth and repeat process.
-Stir frequently throughout the risotto cooking.

-- Once all or most of the liquid has been absorbed the rice is tender to the bite, the risotto is almost ready.
+- Finish the risotto: Once all or most of the liquid has been absorbed and the rice is tender to the bite, the risotto is almost ready.
 It takes about 30 minutes of gradually ladling in the cooking liquid and stirring regularly.
+Add the cheese to the risotto, and stir well.
+Add any of the optional ingredients, if you would like.
+Plate and enjoy with a good glass of red wine!

 Notes

-- You don’t need to stir the risotto constantly, but definitely frequent stirring is needed.
+- Stirring: You don’t need to stir the risotto constantly, but definitely frequent stirring is needed.
 After ladling in more liquid, give the pot a good stir.
 Then you can leave the risotto for a minute or two, before giving it another stir.

 Bill